A Feast for Crows: Plot summary

-The War of the Five Kings is slowly coming to its end.
+The War of the Five Kings is slowly coming to an end.
 The secessionist kings Robb Stark and Balon Greyjoy are dead.
-One claimant to the throne, Stannis Baratheon, has gone to fight off invading wildling tribes at the northern Wall, where Robb's half-brother Jon Snow has become the 998th Lord Commander of the Night's Watch, the order responsible for guarding the Wall.
+One claimant to the throne, Stannis Baratheon, has gone to fight off invading wildling tribes at the northern Wall, where Robb's half-brother, Jon Snow, has become the 998th Lord Commander of the Night's Watch, the order responsible for guarding the Wall.
 The eight-year-old King Tommen Baratheon now rules in King's Landing under the regency of his mother, Cersei Lannister.
 The warrior woman Brienne of Tarth has been sent by Cersei's brother (and lover) Jaime Lannister on a mission to find Robb's sister Sansa Stark.
-Sansa is hiding in the Vale, protected by her mother's childhood friend Petyr "Littlefinger" Baelish, who has murdered his wife (and her aunt) Lysa Arryn, and named himself Protector of the Vale and guardian of Lysa's son, the eight-year-old Lord Robert Arryn.
+Sansa is hiding in the Vale of Arryn, protected by her mother's childhood friend Petyr "Littlefinger" Baelish, who has murdered his wife (and her aunt), Lysa Arryn, and named himself Protector of the Vale and guardian of Lysa's son, the eight-year-old Lord Robert Arryn.

 Prologue

 Pate is a young apprentice at the Citadel in Oldtown, training to become a member of the ancient order of scholar-healers known as maesters.
-At the request of a stranger, he has stolen an important key to a depository of books and records.
+At a stranger's request, he has stolen an important key to a depository of books and records.
 After turning over the stolen key and receiving the reward of a gold coin, he bites the coin and dies abruptly from poisoning.

 King's Landing

 Following the death of Tywin Lannister, the late Hand of the King, Queen Cersei's regency is marked by rampant cronyism, and her councils are staffed with incompetent officials and unreliable sycophants.
-She disregards advice from her uncle Kevan and her brother Jaime, alienating them both.
-Making matters worse is Cersei's increasing distrust of the powerful Tyrells, whose alliance is essential to the stability of the Lannister regime — particularly King Tommen's fiancée Margaery, whom Cersei believes to be the subject of a prophecy about a "younger, more beautiful queen" who will take away all that Cersei holds dear.
+She disregards advice from her uncle Kevan Lannister and her brother Jaime, alienating them both.
+Making matters worse is Cersei's increasing distrust of the powerful House Tyrell, whose alliance is essential to the stability of the Lannister regime—particularly King Tommen's fiancée, Margaery, whom Cersei believes to be the subject of a prophecy about a "younger, more beautiful queen" who will take away all that Cersei holds dear.

 Her reckless management raises the kingdom's debts to the Iron Bank of Braavos and the Faith of the Seven.
 When Cersei defaults the debt owed to the Iron Bank, the Bank's financial retaliation nearly cripples the economy of Westeros.
-To settle the crown's debts to the Faith, Cersei permits the restoration of that religion's military order, the Faith Militant, ignoring the danger of a re-armed Faith.
-A scheme to falsely have the Faith put Margaery on trial for adultery backfires when the religious leadership imprisons Cersei herself on similar (correct) charges.
+To settle the crown's debts to the Faith, Cersei permits the restoration of its military order, the Faith Militant, ignoring the danger of a re-armed Faith.
+A scheme to falsely have the Faith put Margaery on trial for adultery backfires when the religious leadership imprisons Cersei herself on similar—and correct—charges.